frlinh/game-analysis/README.md

-# game-analysis
+# Champions Mastery Analysis

 ## Project Overview
 **Topic:**

-We will use the dataset provided by Kaggle and Riot Games to predict pick/ban rates and win rates over time for Master rank and above.
+We will use the dataset provided by Kaggle and Riot Games to determine the duration to master a Champion.

 **Reason:**

-We are a group of individuals who are interested in gaming data.
+We are a group of individuals who are interested in gaming data and want to help beginners choose their first Champion.

 **Questions:**

-**Goals:**
+- Are the newer Champions harder to learn than the original Champions?

+- How many matches would it take to master a Champion?

+- Which Champions would be easiest to learn in each role?

+- Which Champions have similar characteristics?

 ## Communication Protocols
 **Team Players:** Becky Nguyen, Kevin Zhang, Linh Ha, Peter Villalpando, Stella Kim